rwilcox/my-learnings-docs/learning_helm.md

 # CLI bits

-## Passing complex objects through --set
+## Passing complex objects through set parameter

 an array where each element is a dictionary